microsoft/codecoverage/samples/Calculator/scenarios/scenario18/README.md

 - task: DotNetCoreCLI@2
   inputs:
     command: 'restore'
-    projects: '$(projectPath)' # this is specific to example - in most cases not needed
+    projects: '$(solutionPath)' # this is specific to example - in most cases not needed
   displayName: 'dotnet restore'

 - task: DotNetCoreCLI@2
   inputs:
-    command: 'restore'
-    projects: '$(testProjectPath)' # this is specific to example - in most cases not needed
-  displayName: 'dotnet restore (tests)'

-- task: DotNetCoreCLI@2
-  inputs:
     command: 'build'
     arguments: '--no-restore --configuration $(buildConfiguration)'
-    projects: '$(projectPath)' # this is specific to example - in most cases not needed
+    projects: '$(solutionPath)' # this is specific to example - in most cases not needed
   displayName: 'dotnet build'

-- task: DotNetCoreCLI@2
-  inputs:
-    command: 'build'
-    arguments: '--no-restore --configuration $(buildConfiguration)'
-    projects: '$(testProjectPath)' # this is specific to example - in most cases not needed
-  displayName: 'dotnet build (tests)'

 - task: DotNetCoreCLI@2
   inputs: